Subrogation: What It Is and How It Works

 - Your policy may not allow it.
 Not all car insurance policies will allow you to waive the subrogation rights of your insurance company.
 Make sure you know what your policy says.

 - Rights of subrogation should be waived only to the extent of your available insurance recovery.
 Waivers of subrogation will also waive your right to sue the other party for damages.
-You don’t want to be faced with waiving your rights of recovery, then having a $30,000 loss when your insurance policy limit is only $20,000.
+You don’t want to be faced with waiving your rights of recovery, then having a $30,000 loss when your insurance policy limits your losses at $20,000.

 - Waivers should be mutual.
-If you are waiving your rights of subrogation, the other parties of the contract should waive their rights against you as well.
+If you are waiving your rights, the other parties of the contract should waive their rights against you as well.

 If you are faced with a waiver of subrogation clause in a contract, it is a good idea to consult an attorney before waiving any rights or limiting the amount of damages you can recover.

 How do you manage a subrogation claim?